Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Golden Age of Advertising

-This was an era when there was a significant leap in deceitfulness in advertising that occurred in the 1950-1960s when cigarette companies stated their products were “doctor recommended” or sugary cereals being marketed as “part of a nutritious breakfast.”
+This was an era when a significant leap in deceitfulness in advertising occurred in the 1950s and 1960s, as cigarette companies claimed their products were “doctor-recommended” and sugary cereals were marketed as “part of a nutritious breakfast.”

 The Digital Deception

-Fast forward to our current times, where influencers promote things they’ve never used, fake reviews, swarming websites and targeted ads that seem to know what we think about.
+Fast forward to our current times, where influencers promote products they’ve never used, fake reviews, and websites that flood with ads, all targeting what we think about.

 So much has changed, but not its aim: separating your hard-earned money from you.